marco-sciatta/test-argo/Readme.md

 `/infra/silo`  There is a helm chart deployed by terraform with values populated by terraform execution.
 The one you see in gitlab pipeline

-`/argo`  This is the repository that has gitops repo
+`/argo`  This comes from the argocd gitops repository

 `/argo/stacks/silo/bootstrap` Contains helm chart referenced by the application deployed by terraform .
 It contains the base namespace definition and another application set that point to apps directory